Santa Maria Assunta

 1594 the church passed to the Barnabites.
 After ducal suppression of the

 convent the church passed to parish use in 1784.
-It is now the church of
+During WWII the roof was

 the University of Pisa, run by Jesuits.